chcliu/crud-api-project/README.md

-This was created during my time as a student at Code Chrysalis.
+<p align="center">This was created during my time as a student at Code Chrysalis.</p>

 <p align="center"><img src="/logo.png" /></p>